nhsuk/apim-blue-green-deploy/README.md

 curl -s -XPOST "http://localhost:7071/api/orchestrators/ReIndexOrchestrator/1" -d @samples/body-reindex.json | tee response.json

 ```
-The function takes about 10 mins to run so the above call return with a 202
+The full orchestration takes ~10 mins to complete.
+The initial request to the
+function returns a 202 response, if successful.
-after starting the function.
-If an instance with ID '123456789' is already
-running then a 409 error will be returned.
+If an instance with ID '123456789' is already running a 409 response will be
+returned.
+The 202 response contains a `statusQueryGetUri` (also available in the
+`location` header).
+This URI can be used to monitor the status of the function.
+If one of the commands above has been run and
+[jq](https://stedolan.github.io/jq/) is available within the environment, the
+following command can be run in order to check the status.
 ```
-#the following command will get the status of the function
 curl $(jq -r '.statusQueryGetUri' response.json)
 ```
-The above command uses `jq` to query using the Status Check URL.
-Run it
-periodically to return the function status (typically it will be "inProgress"
+Run it periodically to return the function status (typically it will be
-or "Completed").
+"inProgress" or "Completed").

 ### Windows